 Will my confidentiality be protected?

 The identity of a social worker making a report under this statute will be protected and can only be released a) if the social worker consents to disclosure, or b) if there is an immediate risk to the health and safety of a child.
 In the second case, the Department will strive to protect reporter confidentiality, but it should be noted that the details and nature of the report may make it possible for county leadership to infer the source of the report.

 An example of a circumstance in which there is immediate risk to the health and safety of a child would be if a report comes in stating a child is in placement with a caregiver who is unsafe and the responsible agency has knowledge of this risk and is taking no action, and there is credible supporting information.

 Welfare & Institutions Code Section 10605.5(d) mandates that CDSS report and publish summary information from reports received by the hotline and the actions taken by the department in response beginning January 1, 2018.
 Publication information will be available here on or after that date.

 Can I face repercussions for making a disclosure?

 Social workers making a report may be protected under whistleblower laws when disclosing information about violations or noncompliance with law in the workplace.
 The State of California, Department of Industrial Relations, Division of Labor Standards Enforcement has information regarding the California Whistleblower Protection Act (Labor Code Section 1102.5).
-In addition, there is a fact sheet available that provides clarification on what is covered under the Whistleblower law.

 For more information or to discuss possible concerns, you may also consult your local labor representative.